-Sticky and sweet homemade Caramel Frosting recipe is perfect for topping your favorite cupcakes and cakes.
-This gooey frosting will be an instant favorite!
+Sticky and sweet old-fashioned Caramel Frosting recipe is perfect for topping your favorite cupcakes and cakes, and is so good, it will have you licking the bowl clean.

 I think Caramel Frosting is one of those things that just needs no introduction.
 I mean...
 It's caramel.
 It's frosting.
 It's delicious.
 And you can put it on cupcakes and cake.
 What can I possibly say that would make it better?!